Pressingly/litellm/moneta/billing/docs/epic_technical_design.md

 > Approver: Dale Le

 # Problem Statement & Epic Overview
-Askii.ai is an AI project that focus on providing AI service.
-There is some problem that we have to deal with:
+Askii.ai is an AI project focused on providing on-demand AI services.
+We’ve identified several key challenges:

-- **Metric-base subscription**: Askii cost of query is vary and very small (about 0.0001$ - 0.003$).
-If we map each query with a incremental subscription charge, we have to create/send many incremental charge through the network.
-Because it is also very small, so the Moneta network fee is high (lower the transaction amount will have higher percentage exchange rate).
-Further more, process many small transactions through the network not only flood the MO/Publisher but also increase operation cost for all participants (network, storage, computation).
+- **Metric-base subscription**: The cost of each Askii.ai query varies but is very small (approximately $0.0001–$0.003).
+If we bill each query as an incremental subscription charge, we must create and send many tiny transactions through the Moneta network.
+Because each amount is so small, Moneta’s network fees (which are a higher percentage for lower transaction amounts) become prohibitive.
+Processing a high volume of micro-transactions also floods the MO/Publisher and increases operational costs for all participants (network, storage, computation).

-- **Entitlement**: Streaming response and response cost only available when ending.
-When user create a query. the Askii.ai will stream the result as many chunks.
-Each chunk will have it own tokens/response cost.
-So we wont know about the final response cost until the streaming response finished.
-It raises a challenge to entitlement for a query.
-If we have to wait until the end of the response then performing entitlement check, the user experience will be seriously impacted.
-On the other side, we may lose the money if user balance is not sufficient or subscription charge failures.

-- **Budget Tracking**: Display user remaining budget realtime.
-Calculate remaining budget require to aggregate on all plan's billable metrics.
-This is an expensive operation.
-In the other hand, this function will be called very often to show realtime remaining balance and by many view/pages.
+- **Entitlement**: Askii.ai streams query results in multiple chunks, each incurring its own token/response cost.
+We don’t know the total cost until the stream finishes, which complicates real-time entitlement checks.
+   - If we wait until the end of streaming to confirm entitlement, the user experience suffers from latency.
+   - If we pre-authorize before knowing the full cost, we risk under-charging (if the user’s balance is insufficient) or failed subscription charges.

+- **Budget Tracking**: Displaying the user’s remaining budget in real time requires aggregating all billable metrics for their plan—a computationally expensive operation.
+Moreover, this check must run frequently across many views/pages to provide up-to-the-second accuracy.

-- **Multi-subscription support (Future)**: User can switch between subscription because of a surge of usage.
-For now, Lago+ with entitlement API which bases on AWS AVP will auto choose a matched subscription instead of letting users choose it.
+- **Multi-subscription support (Future)**: During usage surges, users may want to switch between subscription plans.
+Today, Lago+’s entitlement API (based on AWS AVP) automatically selects the best match, rather than giving users manual control.

 - **Free Trial**:
-    - **Challenge**: How to implement and manage free trial access?
+   - **Challenge:** How do we implement and manage free-trial access?
-    - **Considerations**:
+   - **Considerations:**
-        - Will this be a separate plan in Lago?
+     - Should the free trial be modeled as a separate plan in Lago?
-        - How will usage be tracked and limited during the free trial?
+     - How will trial usage be tracked and limited?
-        - What is the user experience transitioning from a free trial to a paid plan?
+     - What is the user experience when transitioning from a free trial to a paid plan?
-        - How does entitlement work for free trial users (e.g., can they access all features, or a limited set)?
+     - How does entitlement work for trial users (e.g., full feature access vs. a limited set)?

 # High-level architecture diagram